DaikoAI/daiko-ai-mvp-tgbot/README.md

-# Hono LangGraph Telegram Bot
+# DaikoAI MVP Telegram Bot

 A Telegram bot built with Hono, LangGraph, and Drizzle ORM using Neon PostgreSQL database.